S Y N O P S I S

 The film was easily cast.
 David Tudor is a magnetic young actor with great qualities to play the caring but conflicted Community Psychiatric Nurse.
 David Whitney is a dynamic, charismatic performer and stand-up comic who I love working with.
 Harry Donnelly I’ve admired ever since I was a kid watching him on stage.
 The psychiatric patients are played by talented, emerging Scottish actors whose work I admire.

 Editor Callum Warrender came aboard.
 Although much in-demand with Glasgow post-production houses, he dedicated his skills piecing our film together.
 He’d edit footage, we’d shoot some more, he’d work accordingly, we’d shoot a bit more.
-This measured approach gave us time and space to hone the story and bring the film together in the edit.
+This approach gave us time and space to hone the story and bring the film together in the edit.

-Once Riptide was Picture-Locked, we worked in Glasgow with Tony Moore to colour-grade.
-The picture required vibrancy, and great expression to represent and explore schizophrenia, whilst depicting a naturalistic world audiences can recognise.
+Once picture-locked, we worked with Tony Moore on the colour-grade.
+The picture required vibrancy, and creative expression to represent and explore schizophrenia, whilst depicting a naturalistic world audiences can recognise.
 The colour red became significant, marking distress and danger.
 Eva became synonymous with blue – water, the sea, huge Highland skies.

 Brilliant, diverse music was needed.
 I reached out to Scottish composers – the wonderful Fiona Rutherford who worked on our previous feature films, the brilliant Philip Pinksy who I work with in theatre, and magnificent Scottish singer Mairi Campbell whose work with Dave Gray on the album Pulse became the expression of Eva’s mother in our film.

-The exceptional Dan Johnson from Molinare sound mixed our previous films and he took on the sound editing and design, assisted by Billy Poole.
+The exceptional Dan Johnson from Molinare had sound mixed our previous films and he took on the sound editing and design, assisted by Billy Poole.
 I wanted the film to be filled with creative sound and music, representing the experience of people with schizophrenia.
 Auditory hallucinations are a key symptom.
 This gave great scope for creating vivid, expressive soundscapes.